• Home

 Pre – Production

-Whilst you’re looking for noise issues you should also consider potential lighting issues.
+Whilst you’re looking for noise issues, you should also consider potential lighting issues.
 Always ensure that you take the right lighting for the job!
-At Digifish we always carry a set of Dedo lights with us, as well as a starlight, as we always want to ensure that our footage looks as good as possible, even if it’s a simple interview.
+At Digifish ,we always carry a set of Dedo lights with us, as well as a starlight, as we always want to ensure that our footage looks as good as possible, even if it’s a simple interview.

-I find that a ‘three light’ setup works well, a key, a fill and a back light – you can find lots of good tutorials online to help you with any lighting setup.
 I would recommend that you always close any curtains when filming interviews.
-You shouldn’t rely on using sunlight as your main light source as it changes and could mess up your footage.
+You shouldn’t rely on using sunlight as your main light source, as it changes and could mess up your footage.
 Finally, don’t forget to white balance, nobody wants to look orange or yellow!
+Don’t assume you can just color correct in post.
+That’s time-consuming, wasteful, and sloppy.
+Get it right the first time!

 Tips For Creating & Producing a Quality Film